8k9H7g6/prank-ur-friends/README.md

-# prank-ur-friends
+# lolz

-pranks u can use on ur friends
+use at ur own risk, i dont remember what the tiktok follow bot.exe is but the tiktok username checker.bat is gonna fuck with ur pc